 Setting Up The Fire TV Stick 4K Max

-In the box, you’ll find everything you need to start using the 4K Max: the Alexa voice remote (it comes with the 2021 remote version, which has four app shortcut buttons), a power adapter and mini-USB cable, an HDMI Extender (in case there’s not enough room behind your TV to connect the stick directly), batteries for the remote and the stick itself.
+In the box, you’ll find everything you need to start using the 4K Max: the Alexa voice remote (it comes with the 2021 remote version, which has four app shortcut buttons), a power adapter and micro-USB cable, an HDMI Extender (in case there’s not enough room behind your TV to connect the stick directly), batteries for the remote and the stick itself.

 At 108 x 30 x 14 mm, The 4K Max stick looks identical to the original 4K stick, though both are a bit chunkier than the HD-only version of the Fire TV Stick.

-The power adapter and Mini-USB-to-USB cable are used to power the device via a wall socket.
+The power adapter and Micro-USB-to-USB cable are used to power the device via a wall socket.
 Some streaming sticks can get enough power from your TV’s USB port (if you have one) – but in this case, Amazon recommends you connect the 4K Max to a power socket, as it needs more power than many TVs can provide.